sainath1754/Intelliscan-OCR/README.md

-# 📄 SMART-OCR - Intelligent OCR System
+# 📄 Intelliscan-OCR - Intelligent OCR System

 > Transform images and PDFs into intelligent, structured data with AI-powered OCR